mobilecoinfoundation/mcips/text/0059-token-metadata-document.md

 Most currencies use the same decimal and thousands separator that other numbers in the locale use, but this is not always true.
 In some places in Switzerland, they use the period as a decimal separator for Swiss francs (Sfr.
 127.54), but then use commas as the decimal separator everywhere else (127,54).

-We take the point of view that these are not "token metadata", which are determined by the ID of the token that we are using, but rather localization properties determined by the locale of the user.
+We take the point of view that these differences are not "token metadata", which are determined by the ID of the token that we are using, but rather localization properties determined by the locale of the user.
 So, for example the same app might be capable of displaying `kr 127,54` and `127.54 kr`, depending on the locale of the user, and token metadata does not influence this.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation